elbow-jason/jasons-dot-files/README.md

 info:
 --------
-I currently use Linux Mint 16 Petra (Ubuntu 13.10, Saucy Salamander).
-caveat: I have yet to try the script.
-Will do soon.
+I currently use Linux Mint 16 Petra (Ubuntu 13.10, Saucy Salamander). caveat 1: I have yet to try the script.
+Will do soon. caveat 2: one must still configure git remotes to auto-push and such; this scropt simply sets up the SSH.

 use: